marcelo-schroeder/GustyAppKit/README.md

 This framework has been used in a few projects for my clients.

+The latest API documentation can be found [here](http://cocoadocs.org/docsets/GustyAppKit).

 Additional documentation and sample code are coming soon.

 ## Features ##